BabylonJS-CharacterController

 This is suitable for First Person and Third Person kind of games.

-Here the camera follows the movement and rotation of the Avatar.
+Here the camera follows the movement and rotation of the Character.

-Rotating the camera around the Avatar also rotates the Avatar. - Mode 1 is suitable for top down, isometric type of games.
+Rotating the camera around the Character also rotates the Character. - Mode 1 is suitable for top down, isometric type of games.

-Here the camera just follows the movement of the Avatar.
+Here the camera just follows the movement of the Character.

-It is not effected by or effects the rotation of the Avatar
+It is not effected by or effects the rotation of the Character

 cc.setMode(n: number); // 0 or 1